-Ninth Circuit gets another Trump-picked judge, after White House bypasses consultation with Dems
+9th Circuit gets another Trump-picked judge, after White House bypasses consultation with Dems

 The Seattle attorney, Eric Miller, was confirmed 53-46.
 Miller was one the 51 federal judicial nominees left over from the previous Congress whom the White House re-nominated last month.

-TRUMP: NINTH CIRCUIT WOULD OVERTURN MY THANKSGIVING TURKEY PARDON IF IT COULD
+TRUMP: 9TH CIRCUIT WOULD OVERTURN MY THANKSGIVING TURKEY PARDON IF IT COULD

 Miller, currently the appellate chairman of the high-powered law firm Perkins Coie, will replace Judge Richard Tallman, a Bill Clinton appointee who assumed senior status March 2018.
 Miller is the fifth former clerk to Associate Justice Clarence Thomas to be nominated by Trump to a federal appellate court, including embattled D.C.
 Circuit Court of Appeals nominee Neomi Rao.